Chris Barnabei, Charles Thompson, Margaret Folkemer, her parents Stephen and Beth Folkemer, and Chuck Krepley are the

 Dearest Home plays authentic Civil War Era and traditional Appalachian music, from unaccompan-ied singing to arrangements featuring com-binations of fiddle, banjo, dulcimer, guitar, tin whistle, concertina and keyboard.

 Authenticity and Originality in Perfect Harmony

-Dearest Home recreates traditional American music, especially from the US Civil War Era (in period costume), and Appalachian music, especially from the Samuel Bayard Folk Songs Collection (PA and WV), and including songs from Jean Ritchie, the Carter Family, and other great traditional singers and players.
+Dearest Home recreates traditional American music, especially from the US Civil War Era (in period costume), and Appalachian music, especially from the Samuel Bayard Folk Songs Collection (PA and WV), and including songs from Jean Ritchie, the Carter Family, and other great American traditional singers and players.
 They engage their audiences, whether from the stage or in the house concert, they enthusiastically present a wide variety of workshops, and they delight in playing for dances too!
 Additionally, they perform related traditional music from Scotland, Ireland and England.

 Si Kahn, 2010 Folk Alliance Triple Crown winner (#1 Artist, #1 CD, #1 Song) writes about their new album: